 When the Tax Cuts and Jobs Act was signed into law on December 22, 2017, it upended the U.S. tax code in a lot of ways.
 The dust is still settling, and that can make it a little challenging to plan for your 2018 taxes.
 One big change affects the Child Tax Credit.

 No, it wasn’t eliminated by the TCJA as several other tax perks were.
-In fact, it was improved upon somewhat.
+It was improved upon somewhat.
 New rules apply as you move forward into 2018, at least through 2025.
 The tax return you’ll file in 2018 for the 2017 tax year is unaffected by the TCJA.
 Here’s how the old and the new Child Tax Credits compare.

 The maximum child tax credit topped out at $1,000 per child through December 25, 2017.
-The TCJA increases that to up to $2,000 per child beginning in tax year 2018, but this doesn’t necessarily mean that all qualifying taxpayers will receive this much.
+The TCJA increases that go up to $2,000 per child beginning in tax year 2018, but this doesn’t necessarily mean that all qualifying taxpayers will receive this much.
 Certain terms and conditions can whittle away at these caps in both years.

 One aspect of the Child Tax Credit has not changed—you must have a qualifying child dependent and the rules for exactly who qualifies are somewhat intricate.
 The child cannot yet have turned 17 by the last day of the tax year, and he must be related to you.
 The definition of “related” in this case is broader than you might expect.